-\begin{itemize} \item \textit{Fermi-Hubbard Model:} This model is central to understanding strongly correlated electron systems and is believed to capture essential physics of high-temperature superconductivity~\cite{Stanisic2022observing,Arovas2022hubbard,Qin2022hubbard,Anderson1987resonating}.
-Quantum algorithms are being developed to find its ground states, excited states, and simulate its dynamics~\cite{Cade2020strategies,Stanisic2022observing,Google2020}.
-Software libraries like \texttt{Qiskit Nature}~\cite{qiskit_nature_2023,qiskit_nature_paper} and \texttt{OpenFermion-Cirq}~\cite{Mcclean2020openfermion,Openfermion_tutorials} provide tools specifically for constructing and simulating Hubbard Hamiltonians. \item \textit{Spin Models (Ising, Heisenberg, Kitaev):} These models are fundamental for studying quantum magnetism, quantum phase transitions~\cite{Sachdev2011quantum}, spin liquids~\cite{Savary2016quantum}, and have connections to quantum information processing~\cite{nielsen2010quantum}. \begin{itemize} \item The \textit{Ising model}, in various dimensions and with transverse fields, is a workhorse for studying phase transitions and is often used as a benchmark for quantum annealers and QAOA~\cite{Sachdev2011quantum,Kadowaki1998quantum,Farhi2001quantum,Hauke2020,Shaydulin2023evidence}. \item The \textit{Heisenberg model} describes interacting quantum spins and is crucial for understanding magnetic materials and phenomena like quantum entanglement~\cite{Mattis2006theory,Amico2008entanglement}. \item The \textit{Kitaev model}, particularly on honeycomb lattices, is known for its exactly solvable spin liquid ground state and its potential for realizing topological quantum computation via Majorana fermions~\cite{Kitaev1995quantum,Savary2016quantum,Hermanns2018physics}. \end{itemize} \item \textit{Sachdev-Ye-Kitaev (SYK) Model:} This model of randomly interacting Majorana fermions has attracted significant attention due to its solvability in certain limits, its exhibition of quantum chaos, and its holographic connections to black hole physics in string theory.
-Its simulation on quantum computers could provide insights into these deep theoretical connections~\cite{Sachdev1993gapless,Kitaev2015simple,Rosenhaus2019introduction,Sachdev2017holographic,Garcia2021digital}. \item \textit{Topological Phases of Matter:} Quantum algorithms are being designed to prepare, manipulate, and characterize topological phases, which are robust against local perturbations and host exotic excitations like anyons (including non-Abelian anyons such as Majorana zero modes and parafermions)~\cite{nayak2008non,Kitaev2003fault}.
-This includes simulating Chern insulators, the quantum spin Hall effect, and fractional quantum Hall states.
-The realization of topological qubits is a major goal for fault-tolerant quantum computing~\cite{Azad2022quantum}. \item \textit{Dynamical Quantum Phase Transitions (DQPTs):} These are non-analytic behaviors in the return probability (Loschmidt echo) after a quantum quench, signaling critical phenomena in non-equilibrium quantum dynamics~\cite{Heyl2013dynamical,Heyl2018dynamical,Mueller2023}.
-Quantum computers offer a natural platform for studying these far-from-equilibrium phenomena. \end{itemize}
+Several canonical models recur as the principal targets of these efforts.
+The Fermi-Hubbard model is central to understanding strongly correlated electron systems and is believed to capture the essential physics of high-temperature superconductivity~\cite{Stanisic2022observing,Arovas2022hubbard,Qin2022hubbard,Anderson1987resonating}, and quantum algorithms are being developed to find its ground states and excited states and to simulate its dynamics~\cite{Cade2020strategies,Stanisic2022observing,Google2020,Shao2024antiferromagnetic}, while software libraries such as \texttt{Qiskit Nature}~\cite{qiskit_nature_2023,qiskit_nature_paper} and \texttt{OpenFermion-Cirq}~\cite{Mcclean2020openfermion,Openfermion_tutorials} provide tools specifically for constructing and simulating Hubbard Hamiltonians.
+Spin models are equally fundamental for studying quantum magnetism, quantum phase transitions~\cite{Sachdev2011quantum}, and spin liquids~\cite{Savary2016quantum}, and they have deep connections to quantum information processing~\cite{nielsen2010quantum}.
+Within this family the \textit{Ising model}, in various dimensions and with transverse fields, is a workhorse for studying phase transitions and is often used as a benchmark for quantum annealers and QAOA~\cite{Sachdev2011quantum,Kadowaki1998quantum,Farhi2001quantum,Hauke2020,Shaydulin2023evidence}, the \textit{Heisenberg model} describes interacting quantum spins and is crucial for understanding magnetic materials and phenomena such as quantum entanglement~\cite{Mattis2006theory,Amico2008entanglement}, and the \textit{Kitaev model}, particularly on honeycomb lattices, is known for its exactly solvable spin-liquid ground state and its potential for realizing topological quantum computation through Majorana fermions~\cite{Kitaev1995quantum,Savary2016quantum,Hermanns2018physics}.